download, walk, listen.

 Even if you couldn’t join us for the opening event, the Walkie Talkie Dream Garden apps (iOS and Android) is available for use on-site only at Veringkanal in the Wilhelmsburg neighborhood of Hamburg (Germany), (and Williamsburg Brooklyn NY, USA).
 The work is focusing/commenting on unique sounds of industrial and post-industrial-artist-occupied-gentrifying areas.
 The project’s origin was as part of the two-year cultural exchange W-burg and received funding from New York State Council on the Arts, Brooklyn Arts Council, and the Hamburg Cultural Council.
 Send feedback or “like” us on FB to hear about future events, or go on the walk anytime!

-Work in Hamburg continues in 2019 with the help of Hochschule für Musik und Theater — grad student (composer/intermedia artist) James Cheung.
+Work in Hamburg continued in 2019 with the help of Hochschule für Musik und Theater — grad student (composer/intermedia artist) James Cheung.
 We hope for future community involvement in composing new sections of the walk and including community voices.

 1) DOWNLOAD the free app: Walkie Talkie Dream Garden